-Trump administration to stick with 2020 biofuel plan over farmer objections: sources
+White House says it is sticking with 2020 biofuel plan, despite farmer objections

 Renewable fuel (D6) credits for 2019 traded at 12.75 cents each on Wednesday, down from 13.25 cents in the previous session, traders said.

-Reporting by Stephanie Kelly in New York and Jarrett Renshaw in Philadelphia; Editing by Steve Orlofsky and Matthew Lewis
+Reporting by Stephanie Kelly in New York and Jarrett Renshaw in Philadelphia; Editing by Richard Valdmanis and Matthew Lewis